thepierrre/to-do-app/README.md

   were written as separate modules for more efficient future management.
 - **CSS:** Cascading Style Sheets were used to create a modern look and visually appealing user interfaces.
 Most of the elements were created by using custom styles.
 - **Material UI**: The Material UI library, thanks to its wide range of pre-built components, was used for styling chosen components and providing consistent design.
 - **DayPicker**: In order to incorporate a calendar feature for scheduling tasks, the DayPicker React library was implemented, enabling the user to pick the day quickly and intuitively.

-## Features
+- **Express.js**: Since this was my first project where I wanted to implement a backend, I resigned from initially saving the tasks in the local storage and went for storing the tasks permanently inside of a database, which was possible thanks to Express.js
+- **MongoDB**: The database that I chose for the project is MongoDB.
+I additionally used the Mongoose library to interact with MongoDB on the backend.

+<h2 align="center">Features</h2>

 The app has a number of features that let the user modify the task even after it has already been added.

+### Add a new list

+The mainpage includes the list view.
+From there, you can add a new to-do list.
+You can delete a list any time, or edit its name by clicking on the pencil icon on the left, which opens a modal view.
+When you click on the list name in the mainpage view, you are redirected to the tasks associated with that list.

 ### Add a new task

-The top part of the app includes an input field for a new task.
+The top part of the page includes an input field for a new task.

 Here, the user can click on a calendar icon to select a specific date for the task completion.
 The date can lie either in the future or in the past (the latter connects to how a task is displated in the list, see the following section).

-Apart from the task text, a user can also choose a tag in order to group together tasks from the same category.
-By clicking on the three dots next to the tag input field, the user can choose a tag from a list of already existing tag as well as add a new one to the list.
-If the user adds a new task with a tag that doesn't exist yet, it is automatically added to the list.
+Apart from the task text, a user can also choose a tag for easier orientation.

 ### Task management

 #### Done

 Starting from the left, the user can click on a tick icon to mark the task as done.
-When the task is done, the field with the task text automatically becomes striked through to give the user a quick orientation of which of the tasks have been finished.
+When the task is done, the field with the task text automatically becomes striked through to give the user a quick orientation of which of the tasks have been finished, whereas the tick icon on the left changes its colour from grey to blue.

 #### Task text